Saint Pierre and Miquelon: Culture

-Ice hockey is very popular in Saint-Pierre and Miquelon, with local teams often competing in Newfoundland-based leagues.
-The crew of the Fulmar, a patrol ship stationed in the islands, formed an ice hockey team, "O.K Fulmar".
-Several players from the islands have played on French and Canadian teams and even participated on France men's national ice hockey team in the Olympics.

 Street names are not commonly used on the islands.
 Directions and locations are commonly given using nicknames and the names of nearby residents.

 The only time the guillotine was used in North America was on Saint-Pierre in the late 19th century.
 Joseph Néel was convicted of killing Mr Coupard on Île aux Chiens on 30 December 1888, and subsequently executed by guillotine on 24 August 1889.
 The device had to be shipped from the French territory of Martinique and it did not arrive in working order.
 It was very difficult to get anyone to perform the execution; finally a recent immigrant was coaxed into doing the job.
 This event was the inspiration for the 2000 film The Widow of Saint-Pierre.
 The guillotine is now in a museum in Saint-Pierre.

+Sports

+Ice hockey is very popular in Saint-Pierre and Miquelon, with local teams often competing in Newfoundland-based leagues.
+Several players from the islands have played on French and Canadian club teams, and participated on the France men's national ice hockey team.
+In 2008, Saint-Pierre and Miquelon played an exhibition match against the French national team and lost 6–8.
+The territory has not fielded a national side since then.

+Saint Pierre and Miquelon has a domestic football league comprising three teams.
+Starting in 2018, local clubs have competed in France's domestic knockout cup, the Coupe de France.
+The territory also has a national team, but it is presently not a member of FIFA or CONCACAF.

 Transportation

-For many years there was no direct air link between Saint Pierre and mainland France.
-Although the 1999 opening of the Saint-Pierre Airport was intended to overcome this problem, a direct air link was not established until Air Saint-Pierre announced it would conduct direct seasonal flights from Paris in the summer of 2018.
-Until then, all flights from and to Saint-Pierre passed through Canada.
-Air Saint-Pierre's ATR 42 aircraft flies seasonally from the Canadian airports of Sydney and Stephenville, and year-round from Halifax, Montreal, and St John's.
-A smaller airport on Miquelon provides inter-island flights.
+Saint-Pierre and Miquelon has 114 km of highways plus 45 km of unpaved roads.
+Its only major harbour is at Saint-Pierre although there is a smaller harbour at Miquelon.
+The collectivity has no merchant marine but has two airports; the runway at Saint-Pierre Airport is 1800 m long, and at Miquelon Airport, 1000 m.
+Ferry services connect the islands with each other and with Fortune, Newfoundland and Labrador, Canada, 45 km away; crossings take 90 minutes.
+Saint Pierre and Miquelon no longer have any functioning railways.